neos/neos-development-collection/Neos.Fusion.Afx/README.md

 }
 ```

-### Augmentation of Child-Components with `Neos.Neos:Augmenter`
+### Augmentation of Child-Components with `Neos.Fusion:Augmenter`

-The `Neos.Neos:Augmenter` can be used to add additional attributes to rendered content.
+The `Neos.Fusion:Augmenter` can be used to add additional attributes to rendered content.
 This allows some rendering flexibility without extending the api of the component.
 This is a
 useful pattern to avoid unneeded tag-wrapping in cases where only additional classes are needed.